isaacnmm/pestpolicy-hugo2XX/content/posts/best-yard-spray-for-ticks/index.md

 ---
 Seeking for the best yard [spray](https://pestpolicy.com/best-roach-spray/) for ticks?
 Search no more!
 But first, what damage have
 [ticks](https://en.wikipedia.org/wiki/Tick)
-caused you?�Well, having ticks around your compound can be very dangerous for your family and your pets.
+caused you?Well, having ticks around your compound can be very dangerous for your family and your pets.

 When these creatures infest your pets and animals, they infect them with harmful diseases that may eventually be transmitted to humans.
 It's therefore essential to act on them as soon as possible to avoid an infestation.
 The number of sprays for eradicating ticks in the [yard](https://pestpolicy.com/average-yard-size/) is so overwhelming that it becomes a challenge to choose the best.